molk0/Workout-Scraper/README.md

 The workout was updated daily.
 For the scraper to be useful, it should be scheduled to run daily.

 If there is an issue with a scrape, it will send a notifying email to the configured address.

-Necessary fixes:
-* Refactor cell to an object